guillaumebriday/traefik-docker-ansible/README.md

 ```

 ## Contributing

-There is still a lot of work to do !

 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.